outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 ~ # cerbot renew --deploy-hook /path/to/hook-script.sh --dry-run
 ```

-The `--deploy-hook` reloads the web server if and only if the certificate is successfully renewed.
-You can add the hook to its configuration file under */etc/letsencrypt/renewal/*:
+The `--deploy-hook` will execute a program if and only if the certificate is successfully renewed.
+You can add the hook to its renewal configuration file.

 ```
 # /etc/letsencrypt/renewal/example.com.conf